Radiology Lead Apron for X-Ray & Radiation Protection

 7. Which lead apron is best for doctors?

 For doctors who wear aprons for long procedures, a vest and skirt design or lightweight lead-free apron may be more comfortable.
-For higher radiation exposure areas, 0.50 mmPb protection is commonly preferred.
+For higher exposure areas, 0.50 mmPb protection is commonly preferred.

 8. Which lead apron is best for C-arm use?